 Among their common interests they found they had a link to the central London enclave of Fitzrovia: Garry as a long-time resident and Lucy who had been born there at the Middlesex Hospital.
 On discovering that this 250 year old institution was to be demolished, they moved rapidly to document it, contacting the developers to allow access to the site for an artistic intervention.
 They invited fine artist Graham Carrick who had lived opposite the hospital, specialist large-format photographer Peter Mackertich and audio-visual artist Pamela Furness to collectively respond to the rich history of this hospital’s huge site and unusually complex building.
 The works made and documented in-situ resulted in a unique documentation project spanning painting, film, found object, portrait photography and projections entitled ’Memory and Demolition’.
 So in 2008, Fitzrovia Noir was born.

-The fostering of emerging groups concerned with social justice and opportunities for all, continues at The Making Space, 48 Aberfeldy Street, offering modular space for development to local organisations such as The Wild Women Collective and international partnerships like Young Blood Initiative.
+The fostering of emerging groups concerned with social justice and opportunities for all, continued at Making Space, offering modular space for development of ideas by local organisations such as The Wild Women Collective and international partnerships like Young Blood Initiative.
+This unit also nurtured works that were then shown at the Biennale and Film Festival in Venice, as well as creating the seed for Working Glass that continues to provide hands-on skills learning experiences for people who have had no previous engagement with heritage.

-Establishing Fitzrovia Noir as a Community Interest Company in 2011, the last decade has seen their continuing commitment to activities which broaden access to the arts, working with many groups and engaging a wide range of residents in neglected neighbourhoods across London and North East England.
-This work has been made possible with development support from The Esmée Fairbairn Foundation, The Heritage Fund, Local Trust, Trinity Buoy Wharf Trust and for the very first time, a direct Arts Council England grant in 2020.
+Establishing Fitzrovia Noir as a Community Interest Company in 2011, the last two decades has seen their continuing commitment to activities which broaden access to the arts, culture and heritage, working with many groups engaging a wide range of residents in neglected neighbourhoods in London and across the country.
+This work has been made possible with development support from Arts Council England/Cultural Spring, Esmée Fairbairn Foundation, the Greater London Authority, the National Lottery Heritage Fund, Local Trust/Big Local, SS Robin Trust, , Trinity Buoy Wharf Trust, Local authorities including Kensington & Chelsea, South Tyneside, Sunderland, Tower Hamlets, Westminster, plus the universities of Edinburgh, Hertfordshire, Westminster and London College of Fashion.

-Fitzrovia Noir’s immediate ambitions include a mobile glassblowing studio to tour as part of our commitment to public participation in creative making and the planning of an immersive workshop programme for schools.
-In the future Fitzrovia Noir aims to expand its reach into other parts of mainland Europe with a continuing programme of revitalising empty buildings with new art and activity.
+Fitzrovia Noir’s continued commitment to public participation in creative making includes the planning of an immersive workshop programme for schools.
+In the future Fitzrovia Noir aims to expand its reach into other parts of mainland Europe with a continuing programme of revitalising empty buildings with new cultural activity.

-To find out more about our Founders, please go here.
+To find out more about our Founders / Directors, please go here.